felipeg48/directory-python/README.md

 ## GUI

-This will have jQuery, VueJS and PyQT
+This will have jQuery, Electron and PyQT